 The Salvation Army of the Carolinas has several opportunities for families to serve throughout the holidays including their Adopt a Family and Angel Tree Program.

 Adopt a military family through Soldiers Angels.
 This is not a local organization; however, you can request families in particular states.

-Operation Christmas Child: It’s too late to create your own box (boxes were collected by November) this year, this is something to keep it in mind for next year.
-This international charity delivers shoeboxes filled with toys and necessities to children in need all over the world.
+Operation Christmas Child is an international charity that delivers shoeboxes filled with toys and necessities to children in need all over the world.
 Many of my friends with small children do this because it’s something the kids will understand and can help with at home.
-This Christmas, you can still donate and have them create a box for you.
+This Christmas, you can still donate and have them create a box for you online.

 Help with a Toy, Food, Clothing or Donation Drive